ci-pipeline/ci-pipeline/README.md

 ### steps:
 This is the section where you write your actual build scripts.

->Note: The steps might run in parallel by nesting the steps inside `parallel` (see example above).
+>Note: The steps runs in parallel by nesting the steps inside `parallel` (see example above).

 Each step consist of the following: